Barry Manilow: 2000s

 In March 2006, PBS aired Barry Manilow: Music and Passion, a Hilton concert recorded exclusively for the network's fundraising drive.
-Manilow was nominated for two Emmys, winning for "Outstanding Individual Performance in a Variety or Music Program".
-A sequel album to his best-selling fifties tribute album, The Greatest Songs of the Sixties was released on October 31, 2006, including songs such as "And I Love Her" and "Can't Help Falling in Love".
+Manilow was nominated for two Emmys, winning for Outstanding Individual Performance in a Variety or Music Program at the 58th Primetime Emmy Awards.
+A sequel album to his bestselling fifties tribute album, The Greatest Songs of the Sixties was released on October 31, 2006, including songs such as "And I Love Her" and "Can't Help Falling in Love".
 It nearly repeated the success of its predecessor, debuting at number 2 in the Billboard 200.

-In January 2007, Manilow returned to his hometown of New York City for three shows at Madison Square Garden.
+In January 2007, Manilow returned to New York City for three shows at Madison Square Garden.
 These included showing onscreen Manilow performing in one of his first television appearances, while the "live" Manilow played along onstage.
-The same year saw him playing several shows on the east coast of the United States in August.
-Four more took place in December, half in the NY tri-state area in Uniondale and East Rutherford, and two in Cleveland, Ohio, and Detroit.
-Manilow launched another short tour in early 2008, visiting several large venues including the Xcel Energy Center in St. Paul, Minnesota.
-A further album in the decades themed series went on release September 18, 2007.
-Barry Manilow: Songs from the Seventies, a PBS concert special based on the work, was taped in Manilow's home town, Brooklyn, October 2007.
+In August, he played several shows on the east coast of the United States.
+Four more took place in December, half in the New York tri-state area in Uniondale and East Rutherford, and two in Cleveland and Detroit.
+Manilow launched another short tour in early 2008, visiting several large venues, including the Xcel Energy Center in St. Paul, Minnesota.
+A further album in the decades themed series, The Greatest Songs of the Seventies, went on release September 18, 2007.
+Barry Manilow: Songs from the Seventies, a PBS concert special based on the work, was taped in Brooklyn in October 2007.
 The show aired on PBS in December 2007 and was rebroadcast over New Year 2009.
 He appeared on American Idol on February 3, 2009, during Hollywood Week to give advice to the contestants.

-Manilow released the record album "In The Swing of Christmas" in 2007, which earned him another Best Traditional Pop Vocal Album Grammy Award nomination in 2008.
+Manilow released his third Christmas album in November 2007, In the Swing of Christmas, which went Gold and earned him another Best Traditional Pop Vocal Album Grammy Award nomination at the 51st Grammy Awards in 2008.

-In December 2008, Manilow narrated the animated Christmas special "A Cranberry Christmas" which was broadcast on ABC Family and produced by (fittingly) Ocean Spray.
-He also sang two original songs he composed with his long time collaborator, lyricist Bruce Sussman: "Christmas Is Just Around The Corner" and "Watch Out For Mr. Grape".
+In December 2008, Manilow narrated the animated Christmas special Cranberry Christmas, which was broadcast on ABC Family and sponsored by Ocean Spray.
+In addition to narrating, he also contributed two original songs that he composed with his long time collaborator, lyricist Bruce Sussman: "Christmas Is Just Around the Corner" and "Watch Out for Mr. Grape".
+"Christmas Is Just Around the Corner" was also released as a single, and appeared as a bonus track on the 2009 re-release of In the Swing of Christmas.

 In October 2009, Manilow TV, a monthly video subscription service, launched.
 Once a month, Barry Manilow picks a different concert from his personal archive to show to subscribers.
-The first month, the first episode showed performances on April 20–21, 1996, at Wembley Arena in London.
+In the first month, the first episode showed performances on April 20–21, 1996, at Wembley Arena in London.